Programs & Activities

 Adult Instructional / Leisure

 A number of recreation opportunities are offered for adults.
-These consist of instructional classes such as golf, aqua-exercise, bridge, ballroom dance, swing dance, Latin dance, yoga, and aerobic exercise.
-Also included are leisure opportunities such as lap and open swim.
-Classes are taught by experienced instructors.
+These consist of instructional classes such as golf, aqua-exercise, bridge, ballroom dance, yoga, pickleball, zumba, and aerobic exercise.

 Civic Music: Band & Chorus